-119. From time to time during the CLASS PERIOD, DEFENDANT violated Cal.
+123. From time to time during the CLASS PERIOD, DEFENDANT violated Cal.
 Lab.
 Code § 2802, by failing to indemnify and reimburse PLAINTIFF and the CALIFORNIA CLASS members for required expenses incurred in the discharge of their job duties for DEFENDANT's benefit.
-DEFENDANT failed to reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses which included, but were not limited to, personal expenses incurred for the use of their personal cell phones all on behalf of and for the benefit of DEFENDANT.
-Specifically, PLAINTIFF and other CALIFORNIA CLASS Members were required by DEFENDANT to use their personal cell phones to execute their essential job duties on behalf of DEFENDANT.
-DEFENDANT's uniform policy, practice and procedure was to not reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses resulting from the use of their personal cell phones for DEFENDANT within the course and scope of their employment for DEFENDANT.
+DEFENDANT failed to reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses which included, but were not limited to, their personal cell phones and purchase of their own tools and uniform, as a result of and in furtherance of their job duties, including but not limited to receiving and/or responding to work-related communications and performing work-related duties.
+Specifically, PLAINTIFF and other CALIFORNIA CLASS Members were required by DEFENDANTS to use their personal cell phones and purchase tools and uniform in order to execute their essential job duties on behalf of DEFENDANT.
+DEFENDANT's uniform policy, practice and procedure was to not reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses resulting from the use of their personal cell phones and the purchase of their own tools and uniform for DEFENDANT within the course and scope of their employment for DEFENDANT.
+These expenses were necessary to complete their principal job duties.
+DEFENDANT is estopped by DEFENDANT's conduct to assert any waiver of this expectation.
+Although these expenses were necessary expenses incurred by PLAINTIFF and the CALIFORNIA CLASS members, DEFENDANT failed to indemnify and reimburse PLAINTIFF and the CALIFORNIA CLASS members for these expenses as an employer is required to do under the laws and regulations of California.

-1 These expenses were necessary to complete their principal job duties.
-DEFENDANT is estopped 2 by DEFENDANT's conduct to assert any waiver of this expectation.
-Although these expenses 3 were necessary expenses incurred by PLAINTIFF and the CALIFORNIA CLASS members, 4 DEFENDANT failed to indemnify and reimburse PLAINTIFF and the CALIFORNIA CLASS 5 members for these expenses as an employer is required to do under the laws and regulations of 6 California.
-7 120.
-PLAINTIFF therefore demand reimbursement for expenditures or losses incurred 8 by him and the CALIFORNIA CLASS members in the discharge of their job duties for 9 DEFENDANT, or their obedience to the directions of DEFENDANT, with interest at the statutory 10 rate and costs under Cal.
+124. PLAINTIFF therefore demands reimbursement for expenditures or losses incurred by them and the CALIFORNIA CLASS members in the discharge of their job duties for DEFENDANT, or their obedience to the directions of DEFENDANT, with interest at the statutory rate and costs under Cal.
 Lab.
 Code § 2802.

-11 SEVENTH CAUSE OF ACTION 12 Failure To Provide Accurate Itemized Statements 13 (Cal.
+SEVENTH CAUSE OF ACTION

+Failure To Provide Accurate Itemized Statements

+(Cal.
 Lab.
-Code § 226) 14 (Alleged by PLAINTIFF and the CALIFORNIA CLASS against all Defendants) 15 121.
-PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and 16 incorporate by this reference, as though fully set forth herein, the prior paragraphs of this 17 Complaint.
-18 122.
+Code § 226)

+(Alleged by PLAINTIFF and the CALIFORNIA CLASS against all Defendants)

+- 125. PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 126.
 Cal.
-Labor Code § 226 provides that an employer must furnish employees with an 19 "accurate itemized" statement in writing showing: 20 a.
-Gross wages earned, 21 b.
-(2) total hours worked by the employee, except for any employee whose 22 compensation is solely based on a salary and who is exempt from payment of 23 overtime under subdivision (a) of Section 515 or any applicable order of the 24 Industrial Welfare Commission, 25 c. the number of piece-rate units earned and any applicable piece rate if the employee 26 is paid on a piece-rate basis, 27 d. all deductions, provided that all deductions made on written orders of the employee 28 may be aggregated and shown as one item,
+Labor Code § 226 provides that an employer must furnish employees with an "accurate itemized" statement in writing showing: - a.
+Gross wages earned, - b.
+(2) total hours worked by the employee, except for any employee whose compensation is solely based on a salary and who is exempt from payment of overtime under subdivision (a) of Section 515 or any applicable order of the Industrial Welfare Commission,